amanrai31/JavaAndDsa/01JAVA/02classObj.md

 2. from child class (using super keyword)

 **NOTE :** this should be the 1st line of the constructor.
-There should be atleast one constructor without `this`.
+There should be at-least one constructor without `this`.

 ```java
 // Constructor chaining in same class => using this